-DB Group seeks to ensure that reputational risk is as low as reasonably possible.
-The Reputational Risk Framework is in place to manage the process through which active decisions are taken on matters which may pose a reputational risk, before the event, and in doing so to prevent damage to DB Group's reputation wherever possible.
+The Bank has a Reputational Risk Framework in place, which covers active decision-making, before the event on those matters which are not covered by other controls, processes, frameworks and risk types, and in doing so, aims to prevent damage to DB Group's reputation wherever possible.
 The Reputational Risk Framework provides consistent standards for the identification, assessment and management of reputational risk issues.
-Reputational impacts which may arise as a consequence of a failure from another risk type, control or process are addressed separately via the associated risk type framework.
+Reputational damage or impacts which may arise as a result of an operational failure, lack of due diligence, weak controls/ frameworks/ processes, legal/ regulatory breaches are not covered by the Reputational Risk Framework but instead are addressed separately via the associated risk type framework.